As Republicans struggle in some close Senate races, they look to Colorado for an upset

 Over tea at a local coffee shop in Denver, incumbent Michael Bennet, who retains a significant advantage in fundraising heading into the fall, pushes back at the notion that O'Dea is a moderate who can compete here.

-"That is that is the national media's interpretation of what's going on in this race," Bennet said.
+"That is the national media's interpretation of what's going on in this race," Bennet said.

 Inflation, housing and abortion are key issues in Colorado